-Revenue from contracts with customers and sale of goods
+Revenue from contracts with customers and sale of goods and services

 Revenue is measured based on the consideration specified in a contract with a customer.
-The Group recognises revenue when it transfers control over a good or service to a customer.
+The group recognises revenue when it transfers control over a good or service to a customer as per agreement arranged.
+This varies between: